xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 3. https://cs.uwaterloo.ca/~shallit/Papers/br10.pdf (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_18.pdf) (bases 2 to 30)
 4. https://cs.uwaterloo.ca/~cbright/talks/minimal-slides.pdf (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_19.pdf) (bases 2 to 30)
 5. https://doi.org/10.1080/10586458.2015.1064048 (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_20.pdf) (bases 2 to 30)
-6. https://scholar.colorado.edu/downloads/hh63sw661 (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_16.pdf) (bases 2 to 10)
+6. https://scholar.colorado.edu/downloads/hh63sw661 (cached copy at https://github.com/xayahrainie4793/pdf-files-cached-copy/blob/main/pdf_16.pdf) (bases 2 to 10) **(warning: the datas for bases 8 and 10 have errors, the data for base 8 misses the prime 6101 and the data for base 10 misses the primes 9001 and 9049 and instead wrongly includes the primes 90001, 90469, and 9000049, and the correct values of *S*<sub>***m***</sub> for bases 8 and 10 are 15 and 26 (instead of 14 and 27), respectively)**
 7. https://github.com/curtisbright/mepn-data (bases 2 to 30)
 8. https://github.com/curtisbright/mepn (bases 2 to 30)
 9. https://github.com/RaymondDevillers/primes (bases 28 to 50)